Senecaville Lake: Recreation

 The lake is in the Muskingum Watershed Conservancy District's chain of lakes and all boating, swimming, camping, and picnicking is under MWCD control.
 The MWCD coordinates many recreation activities at the lake and operates an activity center within Seneca Lake Park.
 The activity center provides day to day information on campground activities and current events.
 The MWCD has designated two swimming areas (one is within the park & one is by boat access).
 Picnic sites are available at the Seneca Lake Park.

 A public boat launch ramp is available near the dam year round.
 The horsepower limit for boats on Seneca Lake is 399 hp.
 There is one marina located on the lake, Seneca Marina, which is operated by private enterprise.
 The marina is a full-service facility with boat sales and rentals, fuel, supplies and docking.
-There is a restaurant at the marina which is open all year.
+There is a restaurant called Dockside at the marina which is open mid April through September.

 Limited hiking is available around Senecaville Dam.
 A more extensive hiking trail system is available within Seneca Lake Park.
 Camping at Seneca Lake is available through the MWCD.

 Fireworks on the Lake take place on the closest Saturday night to the Fourth of July.
-The Fireworks are set off from the Big Island.
+The Fireworks are set off from the point near the camp grounds.
+Historically the fireworks were set off from the big island.

 Fishing

 The Ohio Division of Wildlife annually leases public fishing and hunting rights on MWCD lakes and lands.
 Fishing is popular all around the lake wherever there is access to the water.
 At the dam site, fishing is available above and below the dam.
-Seneca Lake contains populations of largemouth bass, crappies, bluegills, bullheads, channel catfish, and walleye.
+Seneca Lake contains populations of largemouth bass, crappies, bluegills, bullheads, channel catfish, and saugeye.
 The lake has also been stocked with muskellunge and white bass with moderate success.
 These species of fish are stocked by the Division of Wildlife.